muritane/coordination-architecture/architecture.md

 # Managing Option Space Under Irreversible Commitment

-## Field Notes on Agents, Architecture, and Accumulated Constraint Exposure
+## Notes on Agents, Architecture, and Accumulated Constraint Exposure

 ---

 ## Status and Intent

-This document is a collection of **practical observations** drawn from repeated exposure to systems where:
+This document records **recurrent observations** from systems in which:

-* agents operate under finite resources,
+- agents operate under finite time, attention, energy, or coordination capacity,
-* some decisions are difficult or expensive to reverse,
+- some decisions are costly or impractical to reverse,
-* coordination costs grow nonlinearly,
+- coordination costs grow nonlinearly,
-* early commitments shape what remains possible later.
+- early commitments shape what remains feasible later.

-It is written from an **architectural perspective**: not implementation-focused, not theoretical, and not normative beyond basic cost awareness.
+It is written from an **architectural perspective**.

+It is not implementation guidance, not a formal theory, and not normative beyond basic cost awareness.
-Its purpose is to **support judgment**, especially during redesign, disruption, or uncertainty.
+Its purpose is to **support judgment**, particularly during redesign, disruption, or uncertainty.

 ---

 ## What This Document Is Not

-This document does **not** claim to present:
+This document does **not** present:

-* scientific laws,
+- scientific laws,
-* formal models or proofs,
+- formal models or proofs,
-* optimal architectures,
+- optimal architectures,
-* universal principles,
+- universal principles,
-* privileged insight.
+- privileged insight.

 Nothing here grants authority by articulation alone.
-All observations are contingent on context, incentives, and constraints.
+All observations are contingent on context, incentives, topology, and constraint.

-These notes describe **patterns that recur in practice**, not truths that compel agreement.
+These notes describe **patterns that recur under bounded execution**, not truths that compel agreement.

 ---